lucasjacques/node-f3-card-dispenser/README.md

 # F3 Card dispenser collector with RFID card reader

-This module is an addons NodeJS that make a interface with lib of [F3 Card Dispenser].
+This module is a NodeJS addon that makes an interface with lib for the [F3 Card Dispenser].
 If you want have access to lib files and how i build this see [github repository] of this project.

 # Features